Are you planning a safari? Don’t forget to “Pin It” for later!

 Just like figuring out what kind of safari you may want to go on, picking a country in Africa is difficult as well.
 They all boast the best game viewing (which is why you are probably going in the first place).
 A few things we learned in both the research process as well as in talking with locals while in Africa were:

-You don’t want to be on your trip of a life-time during rainy season and some people prefer not to be in the blazing, sweltering sun.
-Therefore, know when rain season, summer, high tourist season etc are so that you can choose a different country if need be.
+You don’t want to be on your trip of a life-time and be stuck inside every day because of pouring rain.
+On the other hand, some people prefer not to be in the blazing, sweltering sun.
+Therefore, know when rainy season, summer, high tourist seasons etc are so that you can choose a different country if need be.

 Unless you are going specifically for something like The Great Migration, you can get a lot of the same game viewing in most places.
 Sure, some may have more lions than elephants, but chances are good that you may see them both regardless.